 Greenpoint- Meetings at Wild Was Mama, (272 Driggs Ave.
 Brooklyn, NY 11222): $5 suggested space donation.
 Next meeting TBD - please check back for updates!

-DUMBO - Meetings at Baby DUMBO at Trunk (68 Jay Street, Brooklyn, 11201) currently scheduled the first Saturday of each month from 9:30 - 11am.
+DUMBO - Meetings at Baby DUMBO at Trunk (68 Jay Street, Brooklyn, NY 11201).
+Meetings are generally held on the first Saturday of each month from 9:30-11am.
 Please note that this is a "pop-up" meeting: the complete Lending Library will not be present, and members will not be able to borrow carriers, but we look forward to helping you with any carrier you already own, and will also have a small selection of carriers to try out at the meeting.
-Next meetings: July 8th and August 5, 9:30 - 11am.
-PLEASE NOTE THE MEETING PREVIOUSLY SCHEDULED FOR JULY 1st HAS BEEN RESCHEDULED TO SATURDAY JULY 8th BECAUSE OF THE JULY 4th HOLIDAY
+(If there is anything in particular you want to make sure is available, let us know!)
+Next Meeting August 5th, 9:30-11am.

 Harlem - Meetings at Kalahari Condominiums (40 West 116th Avenue, New York, 10026).
 Meetings are generally the second or third Sunday of the month, 3:30-5pm.
 Next Meetings: Sundays, July 23rd and August 13th, 3:30-5pm.